filamentgroup/shoestring/README.md

 ## Builds

-Shoestring releases include two different builds.
-One for development and one for production.
+Shoestring releases include two different builds, one for development and one for production.
 The development build is larger.
 It is intended to help with jQuery compatibility issues and includes other development utilities like the method tracker.
 The production build is meant to be shipped in production and does not include the extra dev-time helpers.

 ### Custom